 The CUNY Hunter College Brookdale Campus located on the Development Site was determined eligible for listing on the State and National Registers of Historic Places (S/NRHP) in 2023.
 The S/NRHP-eligible buildings would be demolished to construct the new SPARC campus buildings and grounds.
 Under the State Historic Preservation Act, demolition of a historic resource is an Adverse Impact that triggers the requirement for an Alternatives Analysis to identify alternatives that would avoid or minimize the Adverse Impact.
 The requested Alternatives Analysis is being prepared by the project sponsors.
-If the Alternatives Analysis establishes that the Adverse Impact cannot be avoided or minimized, then mitigation measures will be developed in consultation with OPRHP and LPC and undertaken as part of the Proposed Project.
+If the Alternatives Analysis establishes that the Adverse Impact cannot be avoided or minimized, then mitigation measures will be developed in consultation with the Division for Historic Preservation of the Office of Parks, Recreation and Historic Preservation (OPRHP) and the New York City Landmarks Preservation Commission (LPC) and undertaken as part of the Proposed Project.
 The mitigation measures will be stipulated in a Letter of Resolution to be developed by the project sponsors in conjunction with OPRHP and LPC.